henkvancann/FNcompGordian/Legend.md

 Do we need to trust a centralised authority like coordinator somewhere in the process of starting, using or quitting the service of the wallet?

 #### Bitcoin Core Node
-Which bitcoin Core node on your own system will be installed and used ?
+Which bitcoin Core node on your own system will be installed and used?
+Either a DIY installed node, Nodl, Raspiblitz, Embassy, MyNode or via Electrum Personal Server (or similar)'
 #### Net available
 Which bitcoin networks are availalbe in the wallet via the Bitcoin Node connected?
 Mainnet, Testnet, Regtestnet, Lightning Network.